ammarlakis/ammarlakis.com/src/articles/secrets-management.md

    - **Read and Deploy Workflow**: Decrypts secrets and exports them as environment variables, making them accessible securely in subsequent steps.

 3. **Controlled Encryption and Decryption**
-   Encryption and decryption occur within GitHub’s environment, reducing exposure risk and maintaining the least-privilege principle by keeping unencrypted secrets off local machines.
+   Encryption and decryption occur within GitHub's environment, reducing exposure risk and maintaining the least-privilege principle by keeping unencrypted secrets off local machines.

 ## Benefits of Managing Secrets with Git and GitHub Workflows

 - **Version Control and History**
-  Git’s version control allows teams to track changes to secrets, offering a historical record of changes and who made them.
+  Git's version control allows teams to track changes to secrets, offering a historical record of changes and who made them.

 - **Enhanced Auditability**
-  With GitHub’s access controls and branch protection rules, it’s easy to audit changes and limit who can update secrets.
+  With GitHub's access controls and branch protection rules, it's easy to audit changes and limit who can update secrets.

 - **Streamlined Developer Experience**
   Developers use familiar tools like Git and GitHub, avoiding additional secret management platforms.
 Managing secrets as files also simplifies automation and custom workflows.